-The opening and closing track “You know What” was written by UK based musician Spider J. Heartfelt thanks to Information and Cultural Exchange for providing us with a recording studio.
+The opening and closing track “You know What” was written by UK based musician Spider J. Heartfelt thanks to Arts and Cultural Exchange for providing us with a recording studio.

 Support Diversity Arts on Patreon to help us continue to deliver our Colour Cycle podcast series.

 Episode 1: How to be Anti-Racist in the Arts

 In 2020, Diversity Arts Australia and British Council launched the Creative Equity Toolkit (www.creativeequitytoolkit.org), a how-to resource that supports organisations in reaching diversity goals.
 This episode was filmed at the Toolkit launch at Sydney Opera House.
 It features conversations about the global anti-racism movements of 2020, allyship, building alliances between the culturally diverse immigrant space and First Nations movements and practical strategies for making change in the creative sector.
 Panel: Peter White (Senior Manager, Aboriginal Strategy and Engagement at Create NSW), Benjamin Law (writer and broadcaster) and Mikala Tai (Head of Visual Arts, Australia Council for the Arts).
 Spotlight: Writer-filmmaker Katrina Irawati Graham.